jonathanhefner/dumb_delimited/README.md

 ```

 To interact with these files, we create model classes via the
-`DumbDelimited#[]` method.
-Note that a created class can either be used
+`DumbDelimited::[]` method.
+Note that a created class can either be
-as a superclass or simply assigned to a constant.
+used as a superclass or simply assigned to a constant.

 ```ruby
 class Product < DumbDelimited[:sku, :name, :base_price, :sale_price]